tca88/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?

+   **Answer**
+   The purpose of using sessions is to allow the server to store information about a client, and to provide a way to persist data across requests.
+This is useful because it avoids having to constantly re-enter credentials in order to access data and resources.

-1. What does bcrypt do to help us store passwords in a secure manner.
+1) What does bcrypt do to help us store passwords in a secure manner.

+   **Answer**
+   bcrypt hashes passwords, and in a way hiding it, to prevent different forms of security attacks.

 1. What does bcrypt do to slow down attackers?

+   **Answer**
+   bcrypt uses Blowfish ciphering, its computational mechanism for changing keys is considered very slow compared to other block ciphers.
+This helps protect against brute force attacks.

-1. What are the three parts of the JSON Web Token?
+1) What are the three parts of the JSON Web Token?

+   **Answer**

+   1. Header
+   2. Payload
+   3. Signature

 ## Project Set Up